 For our October Readers’ Review: a novella that became an instant classic when it was written nearly two centuries ago.
 It is the ghostly tale of a lanky loner and a headless horseman.
 Some even call it the first American horror story.
 Join Diane and her guests for a discussion of “The Legend of Sleepy Hollow” by Washington Irving.

 Every year, 60,000 people in the U.S. are diagnosed with Parkinson’s disease.
 The devastating neurological disorder occurs when cells in the brain don’t produce enough dopamine.
 Parkinson’s is marked by tremors, stiff muscles and slow movement.
 The exact causes are unknown but experts believe it’s a combination of genetic and environmental factors.
 For most patients, Parkinson’s gets progressively worse.
 Actor and Parkinson’s patient Michael J. Fox stars in a new TV show about a man living with Parkinson’s.
 As public awareness increases, Diane and a panel of experts discuss the reality for most patients and the latest treatments.

-Interim Director, the Movement Disorder Center at the Johns Hopkins School of Medicine; and director, National Parkinson’s Foundation Center of Excellence at Johns Hopkins School of Medicine
+- Dr. Zoltan Mari Interim Director, the Movement Disorder Center at the Johns Hopkins School of Medicine; and director, National Parkinson’s Foundation Center of Excellence at Johns Hopkins School of Medicine